 Comparison of GS and SES Positions;

-R. Scott Oswald, with whom was Dave Scher, The Employment Law Group, PC, Washington, D.C., for Plaintiff.
+R. Scott Oswald, with whom was Dave Scher, The Employment Law Group, Washington, D.C., for Plaintiff.

 Meredyth Cohen Havasy, with whom were Gregory G. Katsas, Assistant Attorney General, Jeanne E. Davidson, Director, Harold D. Lester, Jr., Assistant Director, United States Department of Justice, Commercial Litigation Branch, Civil Division, Washington, D.C., and Kathleen Silbaugh, National Transportation Safety Board, Of Counsel, for Defendant.

 This case arises from Plaintiff Marjorie Murtagh Cooke’s employment as Director of the Office of Marine Safety at the National Transportation Safety Board (“NTSB”) from 1997 to 2005.